Accessibility Tools

 While at your doctor’s appointment

-Sign consent and fill out an anesthesia questionnaire once you decide to have surgery.
-The doctor will have you fill out research forms as well.
-You should have received this packet as well as a bottle of surgical scrub.
-You will receive a call from the surgery scheduler within a week of signing the consent.
+You should have received this packet, as well as a bottle of CHG surgical scrub.
+You will receive a call from the surgery scheduler within a week of signing the surgery consent.
+Please let the doctor know if you have ever had an anesthesia complication, as you may need to see our pre-operative clinic before surgery.

 Things to keep in mind after you have left

 Keep in mind that your surgery could be scheduled as much as 3 months out.
-There are multiple factors that create this wait time, they include:
+There are multiple factors that create this wait time, to include:

 • MUSC limits the hours that the doctors have in the OR